ept/blog/src/_posts/2014-03-26-six-things-about-scaling.md

 there is replication lag.
 That's all doable, but it's additional complexity, and doesn't add any value from users' point of view.

-Some distributed datastores such as MongoDB and RethinkDB also use this replication model, and they automate the replica creation and master failover processes.
+Some distributed datastores such as MongoDB, RethinkDB and Couchbase also use this replication model, and they automate the replica creation and master failover processes.
 Just because they do that doesn't mean they automatically give you magic scaling sauce, but it is a very valuable feature.

 ## 5. Think about memory efficiency